Free2AITools Nexus Index (FNI)

 V1.0 (2025) — Originally called “Freshness-Novelty Index.”
 Four-factor P.V.C.U formula (Popularity, Velocity, Context, Uniqueness).
 Single-source HuggingFace data.
 No semantic component.

 V2.0 (2026) — Renamed to “Free2AITools Nexus Index.”
 Five-factor S.A.P.R.Q formula.
 Multi-source aggregation across 7+ platforms.
-464K+ entities evaluated daily.
+Catalog re-evaluated daily.
 Agent structured tags for select_model API.
 Factor scores included in every API response.

 Anti-Gaming